 floor_divide

-Floor divide two tensors element-wise and rounds the quotinents to the nearest integer toward zero.
+Floor divide two tensors element-wise and rounds the quotinents to the nearest integer toward negative infinite.
 The equation is:

 • \(x\): Multidimensional Tensor.